Mike Disa: Career

 Disa moved to Los Angeles, California in 1990, where he was homeless for six months until he found a job doing digital cleanup of individual animation frames on educational CDs for $1.50 a frame.
-He went on to do effects works on films, video game design, freelance work on the animated television series Tiny Toons Adventures, and animation for Hanna-Barbera Productions.
+He went on to do effects works on films, video game design, freelance work on the animated television series Tiny Toon Adventures, and animation for Hanna-Barbera Productions.
 He eventually joined as an animator at the Walt Disney Company, where he worked on Pocahontas (1995), The Hunchback of Notre Dame (1996), Hercules (1997), Mulan (1998), Tarzan (1999), Fantasia 2000 (2000), The Tigger Movie (2000), Atlantis: The Lost Empire (2001), Treasure Planet (2002), Home on the Range (2004), and Pooh's Heffalump Movie (2005).
 He also worked on Looney Tunes: Back in Action (2003), before spending a year developing a film called Wings with Warner Bros. that ultimately was not produced.
 He then directed and co-wrote The Origin of Stitch (2005), a direct-to-DVD short sequel to Disney's 2002 Oscar-nominated film Lilo & Stitch.
 The Origin of Stitch earned a DVDX award nomination for best additional original material.

-Disa worked as a storyboard artist on Nickelodeon's computer-animated film Barnyard (2006) and Disney's direct-to-DVD, computer-animated film Tinker Bell (2008).
-He left Disney for a time, but was asked to return to the studio to develop The Seven Dwarfs, a computer-animated prequel to Snow White and the Seven Dwarfs, which would have been produced by DisneyToon Studios.
+Disa worked as a storyboard artist on Nickelodeon's animated film Barnyard (2006) and Disney's direct-to-DVD, animated film Tinker Bell (2008).
+He left Disney for a time, but was asked to return to the studio to develop The Seven Dwarfs, an animated prequel to Snow White and the Seven Dwarfs, which would have been produced by DisneyToon Studios.
 He left over creative differences when executives wanted Dopey to talk, a decision that he felt disrespected the original film in which the character is silent.
 The film was cancelled by 2007.